 - The tablet includes new highlighting, underlining, and annotation tools for the Reading Comprehension section.

 What does the digital LSAT look like?

-The LSAC has released Digital LSAT tutorial videos to help you become familiar with what taking the new, digital LSAT will be like.
+The LSAC has released Digital LSAT tutorial videos to help you become familiar with what taking the digital LSAT will be like.
 While you’ll be able to practice highlighting passages, undoing answers, making the font bigger, and more, you won’t be able to score these practice passages or use them to practice your other LSAT skills.

 You’ll want to use a tablet with a touch screen when using the Practice and Try Out sections since that’s what you’ll be using on test day.
 If you don’t have access to a tablet, the videos are also a great resource for more information about what to expect.

 The LSAC has published three full practice tests to the Digital LSAT familiarization site.
-You can visit the LSAC’s official Familiarization Site for the new digital LSAT.
+You can visit the LSAC’s official Familiarization Site for the digital LSAT.